msdian0007/chatApp/README.md

 Welcome to ChatApp, a real-time messaging application that keeps you connected with your friends and colleagues.
 With an intuitive interface and a range of features, ChatApp makes communication seamless and fun.

+## Live Website

+You can visit the live version of chatApp app here: [Chat App](https://msdian0007.github.io/chatApp/)

 ## Features

 1. **User Registration and Login:**